astrodbtoolkit/AstrodbKit/docs/index.rst

 =====================

 Upon connecting to a database, **Astrodbkit2** creates methods for each table defined in the schema.
-This allows for a more python approach to writing queries.
+This allows for a more pythonic approach to writing queries.
 There are also methods to perform specialized queries.

 Exploring the Schema
 --------------------